 - Bacterial infection

-- Mesothelioma, which is an uncommon type of cancer caused by exposure to asbestos.
+- Mesothelioma is an uncommon type of cancer caused by exposure to asbestos.

 In some cases, your doctor may not be able to find the cause of the inflammation.
 Even if the condition’s cause is never found, there are many treatment options.

 Which are the risk factors?